Li-Heng-LH/JavaProfessionalWorkOut/generics-and-collections/README.md

 ### forEach ###
 * `default void forEach(Consumer<? super T> action)`
 * and the default implementation behaves as if: `for (T t : this) action.accept(t);`

 &nbsp;

+### Java 8 Map APIs ###
+* `putIfAbsent`: puts if
+  * key is not there at all
+  * value is null
+* `merge(K key, V value, BiFunction<? super V,? super V,? extends V> remappingFunction)`:
+  * if key is not there at all
+  * or value is null
+  * associates it with the given non-null value
+  * Otherwise, replaces the associated value with the results of the given remapping function, or removes if the result is null.
+  * returns the new value associated with the specified key, or null if no value is associated with the key
+  * When the mapping function is called and returns null： the key is removed from the map.

+&nbsp;